Skip to content

 According to these standards, an inspection is defined as a "determination of conformity to specified requirements" (3.11.7).
 On the other hand, an audit is defined as "the systematic, independent, and documented process for obtaining objective evidence and evaluating it objectively to determine the extent to which audit criteria are fulfilled" (3.13.1).

-This highlights that while inspections assess the effectiveness of current safety processes in ensuring the health and safety of employees, audits delve into a more comprehensive evaluation of how an organization manages health and safety.
+While inspections assess the effectiveness of current safety processes in ensuring the health and safety of employees, audits delve into a more comprehensive evaluation of how an organization manages health and safety.
 To draw a comparison, you can think of audits as part of the "Check" phase in the Plan-Do-Check-Act (PDCA) cycle, while inspections align with the "Do" phase.

 To create a solid workplace health and safety plan, it is crucial to understand the distinctions between audits and inspections.
 Let's explore the key differences: